SachaIZADI/OptimAIzer/README.md

 <img src="docs/DALL-E.webp" alt="Alt Text" width="400">

 ## Overview
 OptimAIzer is a side project that integrates a Large Language Model (LLM) with a simple Operations Research (OR) model to explore AI-driven pricing optimization.
-The goal is to create an agentic system that interacts with an optimization model through natural language, enabling dynamic pricing adjustments based on constraints and business inputs.
+The goal is to create an agentic system that interacts with an optimization model through natural language.
+This could typically help non-technical users perform "what-if scenarios", i.e., adjust model recommendations based on specific business constraints and inputs.

+We chose a simple dynamic pricing problem, modeled via a Mixed Integer Program (MIP), to illustate how the system works.

+This project was inpired by _[Large Language Models for Supply Chain Optimization](https://arxiv.org/pdf/2307.03875) (Li et al.)_

 ## Tech Stack
 - **LLM:** OpenAI 4o-mini with function calling